BroadbandForum/usp/specification/mtp/mqtt/index.md

 The USP discovery section details requirements about the general usage of DNS, mDNS, and DNS-SD records as it pertains to the USP protocol.
 This section provides further requirements as to how a USP Endpoint advertises discovery information when an MQTT MTP is being utilized.

-**R-MQTT.36** - When creating a DNS-SD record, an Agent MUST set the DNS-SD "path" attribute equal to the value of its "reply to " Topic.
+**R-MQTT.36** - When creating a DNS-SD record, an Agent MUST set the DNS-SD "path" attribute equal to the value of its "reply to" Topic.

 **R-MQTT.37** - When creating a DNS-SD record, a Controller MUST set the DNS-SD "path" attribute equal to a value that is included among the Controller's subscribed Topics and Topic Filters.